 What Do You Need?

 Throwing some cards on the table and telling you if X is a match would not help you.
 We need direction in the reading.
-Only then can we work on the reading and coaching together.
-It is sometimes not what my clients expect from our session, but they are almost always relieved to talk about what keeps them awake at night.
+Only then can we work on the intentional tarot reading and coaching together.
+It is sometimes not what my clients expect from our sessions, but they are always relieved to talk about what keeps them awake at night.

 Resisting The Real Question

-What I sometimes notice is that clients have a bit of resistance to the right question.
-I understand that because they came into the session to ask if X is a good match, and suddenly they have to talk about their deepest fears of repeating the same mistakes they once made with a former partner.
+What I notice is that clients can have a bit of resistance to the right question.
+I understand that because they came into the session to ask if X is a good match, and suddenly they must talk about their deepest fears of repeating the same mistakes they once made with a former partner.
 That’s no fun!
 I agree.
 It may not be fun, but it is helpful!

 I once had a client who gave me two pieces of feedback three weeks apart.
 The first showed a slightly disappointed person who had gotten the reading she needed but not what she wanted.
 I contacted her, and we talked for a bit, but she didn’t want a new session to clear it up, so I had to let it go.

-A few weeks later, she sent me a new email, where she apologized for her previous email and explained how she now saw that her new partner triggered a fear based on an old failed relationship.
-The new partner was very loving, and she could not believe he was the real deal, so he must be untruthful.
-Having to talk about her fears felt big and overwhelming, although she told me that I did it every so gently.
+A few weeks later, she sent me a new email, which she apologized for her previous email and explained how she now saw that her new partner triggered a fear based on an old, failed relationship.
+The new partner was very loving, and she could not believe he was authentic, so he must be untruthful.
+Having to talk about her fears felt big and overwhelming, although she told me that I did it ever so gently.
 I was glad she let me know that she had changed her experience into a much more positive one.
 Not because I now got a compliment, but because I understood that she understood.
 We talked for a bit and she told me she was happy she got the intentional tarot reading.

 When we work on interpreting the cards, we process the imagery.
 When the client does that, I can see it in their eyes.
 They either close their eyes to see the images in their mind’s eye or look up and away from me.
 It is a perfect way to connect with their inner wisdom.

-At the same time, your brains go through their archive of possible meaning.
+At the same time, your brain goes through its archive of possible meanings.
 This doesn’t mean that you now suddenly come up with the perfect interpretation of the card.
 I believe that at that moment, you subconsciously connect to your Akashic Record (even if you do not even know you have one) and go through every past, present, and even future experience the images remind you of.

 I can almost imagine you wondering how you can remember future things.
 Isn’t that a contradiction?
 When you look at it from our experience in the regular timeline we have here in this incarnation, but in the Akashic Records, there is no perception of time.
 There is only information that is available at present.
 Since there is no past and no future in the records, there is only now, making it possible for us to know about it.

 You find meaning in the card’s image with all the information available.
 If you always thought reading tarot cards or the Akashic Record was complex, then no, it’s not.
 You only need to know how to bypass your weird brain that always gets in the way.
-You also must step away from the noise around us all the time.
-Some discipline is needed to spend more time with yourself, but as a budding reader, that may be one of your objectives.
+You also must step away from the noise around you all the time.
+Some discipline is needed to spend more time with yourself, but as a budding reader, which may not be difficult.

-I have written a beautiful book on the process called Tarot Guide for Beginners.
+I have written a beautiful book on the process of intentional tarot reading, called Tarot Guide for Beginners.
 It teaches you to associate freely with the imagery on the card and helps you to move freely in and out of your source of wisdom.
 Technically, you don’t need me for that.
 If this puts me out of work in this field, I’m happy with that 😊.